Return to Travel Guidelines

 Q: In what ways might my program itinerary be modified due to COVID-19 precautions?

-A: As we look toward summer 2022, we are evaluating our accommodations, transportation providers, and programmed activities to ensure that protocols regarding masking, physical distancing, and cleaning meet our standards.
-Small modifications to planned activities may be made to ensure that health and safety standards will be met.
+A: As we look toward summer 2023, small modifications to planned activities may be made to ensure that health and safety standards will be met.
 Destination requirements regarding arrival or in-country testing may continue to evolve between now and program departure.
 Families will be notified of any anticipated modifications as early as possible.

 Q: Can I purchase travel insurance?